-- d.
-Restriction of powers (DRA, section 56) The guardianship authority specified in the DRA, section 46, exists except where "otherwise limited."
-Those limitations may exist under statute or be imposed by court order. - 4.
-Definition of guardianship: recommendation We recommend that Alberta enact the following definitions of "guardianship" and "guardian."
+The guardianship authority specified in the DRA, section 46, exists except where "otherwise limited."
+Those limitations may exist under statute or be imposed by court order.

+5. Definition of guardianship: recommendation

+We recommend that Alberta enact the following definitions of "guardianship" and "guardian."
 These definition modify the definition proposed in ALRI Report No. 60.

-RECOMMENDATION No. 7.4Alberta legislation should define "guardianship" and "guardian" as follows:
+Alberta legislation should define "guardianship" and "quardian" as follows:

-- (1) "guardianship" has the meaning attributed to it at common law and includes - (a) the responsibility of an adult person for the control and custody of the child, the responsibility for making decisions relating to the care and upbringing of the child and the responsibility to exercise all powers conferred by law upon a parent who is a guardian of a child, and - (b) the rights necessary to carry out this responsibility. - (2) a "guardian" is a person who has the authority to exercise the powers of guardianship with respect to a child.
+- (1) "guardianship" has the meaning attributed to it at common law and includes - (a) the responsibility of an adult person for the control and custody of the child, the responsibility for making decisions relating to the care and upbringing of the child and the responsibility to exercise all powers conferred by law upon a parent who is a guardian of a child, and (b) the rights necessary to carry out this responsibility.

+(2) a "guardian" is a person who has the authority to exercise the powers of guardianship with respect to a child.